CFP: L.M. Montgomery and Vision

 - Things unseen, invisible, imaginary, or otherwise out of sight

-Please submit 250-300-word proposals and 100-word biographical statements by 16 August 2019.
+Please submit 250-300-word proposals by 16 August 2019.
 Proposals should clearly articulate a strong argument, but they should also situate that argument in the context of established Montgomery scholarship.
 Proposals that view Montgomery’s life and art from different cultural and theoretical perspectives are welcomed.
 All proposals are blind reviewed.
 Proposals for pre-conference workshops, special exhibits, films, performances, or other visual displays are encouraged and welcomed.